namoscato/amoscato-client/content/journal/angularjs-pagination.md

 +++
 date = "2015-08-16T21:35:00"
-title = "Lessons Learned: AngularJS Pagination" description = "A description of AngularJS pagination patterns around fetching, storing, and interacting with data, having learned from previous missteps."
+title = "Lessons Learned: AngularJS Pagination" summary = "A description of AngularJS pagination patterns around fetching, storing, and interacting with data, having learned from previous missteps."
 +++

 Once upon a time, I had an idea to create this all-inclusive pagination service that would abstract the common logic used when interacting with a server-side paginated result set via an AngularJS application.
 A few whiteboarding sessions with a co-worker led to some informal specifications, and shortly thereafter, a well-documented `apiPaginationService` was born.